Quetiapine: Sustained-release

-On 18 May 2007, AstraZeneca announced that the U.S. FDA approved Seroquel XR for acute treatment of schizophrenia.
+In May 2007, the US FDA approved Seroquel XR for acute treatment of schizophrenia.
 During its 2007 Q2 earnings conference, AstraZeneca announced plans to launch Seroquel XR in the U.S. during August 2007.
 However, Seroquel XR has become available in U.S. pharmacies only after the FDA approved Seroquel XR for use as maintenance treatment for schizophrenia, in addition to acute treatment of the illness, on 16 November 2007.
 The company has not provided a reason for the delay of Seroquel XR's launch.

 Health Canada approved sale of Seroquel XR on 27 September 2007.

-In early October 2008, the FDA approved Seroquel XR for the treatment of bipolar depression and bipolar mania.
-According to AstraZeneca, Seroquel XR is "the first medication approved by the FDA for the once-daily acute treatment of both depressive and manic episodes associated with bipolar."
+In October 2008, the FDA approved Seroquel XR for the treatment of bipolar depression and bipolar mania.

-On 31 July 2008, Handa Pharmaceuticals, based in Fremont, California, announced that its abbreviated new drug application ("ANDA") for quetiapine fumarate extended-release tablets, the generic version of AstraZeneca's SEROQUEL XR, has been accepted by the FDA.

-On 1 December 2008, Biovail announced that the FDA had accepted the company's ANDA to market its own version of sustained-release quetiapine.
+In December 2008, Biovail announced that the FDA had accepted the company's ANDA to market its own version of sustained-release quetiapine.
 Biovail's sustained-release tablets will compete with AstraZeneca's Seroquel XR.

-On 24 December 2008, AstraZeneca notified shareholders that the FDA had asked for additional information on the company's application to expand the use of sustained-release quetiapine for treatment of depression.
+In December 2008, AstraZeneca notified shareholders that the FDA had asked for additional information on the company's application to expand the use of sustained-release quetiapine for treatment of depression.

 Society and culture

 Regulatory status

 In the United States, the Food and Drug Administration (FDA) has approved quetiapine for the treatment of schizophrenia and of acute manic episodes associated with bipolar disorder (bipolar mania) and for treatment of bipolar depression.
 In 2009, quetiapine XR was approved as adjunctive treatment of major depressive disorder.

-Quetiapine received its initial indication from U.S. FDA for treatment of schizophrenia in 1997.
+Quetiapine received its initial approval from the US FDA for the treatment of schizophrenia in 1997.
 In 2004, it received its second indication for the treatment of mania-associated bipolar disorder.
 In 2007 and 2008, studies were conducted on quetiapine's efficacy in treating generalized anxiety disorder and major depression.

 Patent protection for the product ended in 2012; however, in a number of regions, the long-acting version remained under patent until 2017.

 Lawsuits

-In April 2010, the U. S. Department of Justice fined Astra-Zeneca $520 million for the company's aggressive marketing of Seroquel for off-label uses.
+In April 2010, the U. S. Department of Justice fined AstraZeneca $520 million for the company's aggressive marketing of Seroquel for off-label uses.
 According to the Department of Justice, "the company recruited doctors to serve as authors of articles that were ghostwritten by medical literature companies and about studies the doctors in question did not conduct.
 AstraZeneca then used those studies and articles as the basis for promotional messages about unapproved uses of Seroquel."

 Multiple lawsuits have been filed in relation to quetiapine's side-effects, in particular, diabetes.

 Approximately 10,000 lawsuits have been filed against AstraZeneca, alleging that quetiapine caused problems ranging from slurred speech and chronic insomnia to deaths.